AnaelElg10/Python_projects/README.md

 # Python Projects

-This repository contains a collection of Python projectsduring my studies in order to gain experiences, each demonstrating different applications and games.
+This repository contains a collection of Python projects during my studies in order to gain experiences, each demonstrating different applications and games.
 Below is an overview of the projects included in this repository.

 ## Projects Overview